HackerWithDrip/HackerWithDrip/README.md

 * 🌍  I'm based in Port Elizabeth, South Africa.
 * ✉️  You can contact me at [lraseemela@gmail.com](mailto:lraseemela@gmail.com)
 * 🧠  I'm learning Angular
-* 🤝  I'm open to collaborating on Show and Tell
+* 🤝  I'm open to collaborating on any software development app
 * ⚡  I am also a DJ and a hacker at night.

 <a href="https://www.twitter.com/LionelDynasty" target="_blank" rel="noreferrer"><img